All About Tramadol

 To lower your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your physician’s instructions carefully.
-The maximum recommended dose is 400 mg per day.
 If you’re older than 75 decades, the maximum recommended dose is 300 mg per day.
-Do not increase your dose, take the medicine more frequently, or take it for a longer time than prescribed.
+Do not increase your dose, take medicine more frequently, or take it for a longer time than prescribed.
 Properly stop the medication when so directed.

 Should you wait until the pain has worsened, the medicine may not work as well.

-When you’ve got ongoing pain (such as due to arthritis), your physician may direct you to also choose long-acting opioid medications.
+When you’ve got ongoing pain (such as due to arthritis), your physician may direct you also to choose long-acting opioid medications.
 In that case, this medication may be used for abrupt (breakthrough) pain just as needed.
 Other pain relievers (such as acetaminophen, ibuprofen) may also be prescribed.
-Ask your physician or pharmacist about using tramadol closely with other drugs.
+Ask your physician or pharmacist about using tramadol strictly with other drugs.

-Suddenly stopping this medication may lead to withdrawal, particularly in the event that you’ve used it for a long time or in high doses.
-To stop withdrawal, your doctor may decrease your dose slowly.
-Tell your doctor or pharmacist straight away if you have some withdrawal symptoms such as restlessness, mental/mood affects (like stress, trouble sleeping, thoughts of suicide), watering eyes, runny nose, nausea, nausea, sweating, muscle aches, or abrupt changes in behaviour.
+Suddenly stopping this medication may lead to withdrawal, mainly if you’ve used it for a long time or in high doses.
+To prevent removal, your doctor may decrease your dose slowly.
+Tell your doctor or pharmacist straight away if you have some withdrawal symptoms such as restlessness, mental/mood effects (like stress, trouble sleeping, thoughts of suicide), watering eyes, runny nose, nausea, nausea, sweating, muscle aches, or abrupt changes in behavior.

 If this medicine is used for quite a while, it may not operate as well.
-Talk with your doctor if this medication stops working well.
+Talk to your doctor if this medication stops working well.